Page 16 – Women in Islam

 3. Can women seek education in Islam?

-Throughout early Islamic history, particularly during the “Islamic Golden Age” (from the 8th to the 15th century, when science, mathematics, philosophy, physics, chemistry, and medicine flourished mainly in the Islamic world, Europeans would come to study and learn from Muslims) and during those centuries Muslims women played active roles in all aspects of the society.
+As mentioned on page 13 – “Knowledge in Islam” throughout early Islamic history, particularly during the “Islamic Golden Age” (from the 8th to the 15th century) when science, mathematics, philosophy, physics, chemistry, and medicine flourished mainly in the Islamic world, Europeans would come to study and learn from Muslims and during those centuries Muslims women played active roles in all aspects of the society.
 Female religious scholars, for instance, were not uncommon.
 Scholars such as Mohammad Akram Nadwi have documented the lives of over 8,000 female jurists during the 8th to 15th century, who were legal scholars deeply knowledgeable in the field of Sharia law, while Ignaz Goldziher estimated that around 15% of medieval Hadith scholars were women.

 4. What does Islam say about a woman’s role in the family?